genlm/genlm-backend/docs/index.md

 byte_vocab[10] # Byte representation of token with ID 10
 ```

+!!! warning
-> ⚠️ **Important**: The byte representation (`byte_vocab`) is the canonical form and should be preferred for reliable token handling.
+    The byte representation (`byte_vocab`) is the canonical form and should be preferred for reliable token handling.
 The string representation (`str_vocab`) is provided for convenience and debugging but may not correctly represent all tokens, especially those containing invalid UTF-8 sequences.

 ## Requirements